The Most Instagrammable Places in Geneva

 Photo: Robertgrassi, Public domain, via Wikimedia Commons

-The Microcosm or CERM Museum is an interactive exhibition presenting the work of the CERN particle physics laboratory in Geneva.
-It’s a pretty cool building to take photos of, too.
+The Microcosm or CERN Museum is an interactive exhibition presenting the work of the CERN particle physics laboratory in Geneva.
+It is also a photogenic design building.

 11- Parc Eaux Vives